Monster (manga): Production

-Urasawa revealed that he pitched the idea of writing a manga about the medical field around 1986, but could tell his editor was not enjoying the idea.
-So he jokingly proposed a story about women's judo, and that lead to his first solo work Yawara!
+Urasawa revealed that he pitched the idea of a manga concerning the medical field around 1986, but could tell his editor did not enjoy the idea.
+Therefore, he jokingly proposed a story about women's judo, and that lead to his first solo work Yawara!
 (1986–1993).

 The original idea for Monster came from the 1960s American television series The Fugitive, which had a strong impact on Urasawa when he saw it at the age of eight.
 In the story, a doctor is wrongfully convicted of murder, but escapes and searches for the real killer while on the run from the police.
-He said that his editor was adamant that the series would not do well, and tried to stop him from creating it.
+He said that his editor was adamant that the series would not do well, and tried to stop him from writing it.

-The Japanese medical industry was strongly influenced by the professional practices in Germany, thus it seemed natural to the author to set Monster in Germany.
+The Japanese medical industry was strongly influenced by the professional practices in Germany, and so it seemed natural to the author to set Monster in Germany.
 Post-war Germany was chosen so that the neo-Nazi movement could be included in the story.
-When he started the semimonthly Monster at the end of 1994, Urasawa was already writing Happy! weekly and continued to serialize both at the same time.
+When the semi-monthly Monster began publication at the end of 1994, Urasawa was already writing Happy! weekly and continued to serialize both at the same time.
 When Happy! ended in 1999, he began the weekly 20th Century Boys.
 Writing both Monster and 20th Century Boys at the same time caused him to be briefly hospitalized for exhaustion.

 Media

 Manga

-Written and illustrated by Naoki Urasawa, Monster was serialized in Shogakukan's seinen manga magazine Big Comic Original from December 1994 to December 2001.
+Written and illustrated by Naoki Urasawa, Monster was serialized in Shogakukan's seinen manga magazine Big Comic Original from December 1994 to 20 December 2001.
 Shogakukan collected its 162 chapters into 18 tankōbon volumes released from 30 June 1995 to 28 February 2002.
 Takashi Nagasaki is credited as "co-producer" of the manga's story.
 Monster received a nine-volume kanzenban re-release between 30 January and 29 August 2008.

-Monster was licensed in North America by Viz Media, who published all 18 volumes between 21 February 2006 and 16 December 2008.
+Monster was licensed in North America by Viz Media, which published all 18 volumes between 21 February 2006 and 16 December 2008.
 They released the kanzenban version of the series, titled Monster: The Perfect Edition, between 15 July 2014 and 19 July 2016.